Ensembl/ensembl-rest-deploy/README.md

 ansible-playbook -e "rest_private_dir=$REPO_HOME/ensembl-rest_private/rest.ensembl.org ensembl_repo_version=release/87 install_system=True embassy_config=True homedir=/home/ubuntu ensembl_user=ubuntu" -i "192.168.0.141," rest_server.yml
 ```

+If you need to only rerun the validation and configuration steps add skip_install=True to the variables in -e, and remove the install_system=True embassy_config=True (if used).

 # Building the Ensembl VM

 You will need [Packer](https://www.packer.io/), [Vagrant](https://www.vagrantup.com/) and Virtualbox installed.
 As well, you will need the following repos checked out: